warner-consulting-josh/Collet-Autofeed/Project Log.md

     - `git submodule add https://github.com/warner-consulting-josh/Warner-Consulting-Libraries.git KiCAD/Warner-Consulting-Libraries`
   - Need to use `git submodule update --remote --merge` any time there are changes to the libraries repository (adding componnets, updating step files, etc.)
 - Evaluated several header connectors and replaced the Wurth one with a TE AMP-Latch [connector](https://www.digikey.com/en/products/detail/te-connectivity-amp-connectors/1761685-6/2187846)

+**03/01/2024**
+- Successfully integrated basic display code with serial read code
+  - Displayed current tool number on OLED using Mu, Pathpilot virtual machine, and actual lathe
+- Need to decide what information to display
+  - Current tool
+  - Reason for last restart
+  - Up time?
+    - Will this cause issues with code blocking?
+- Need to get larger screen
+  - E-ink?
+  - Big OLED?
+  - Colored screen?